Get notified of page updates

 What is this study about?

 This international study looked at whether yearly breast screening reduces the risk of death from breast cancer among women with a or mutation.
-Researchers compared the number of deaths due to breast cancer among mutation carriers who had regular breast screenings to those who did not.
+Researchers compared the number of deaths due to breast cancer among mutation carriers who had regular breast MRI screenings to those who did not.

 Why is this study important?